dekaulitz/MockyUp/.github/pull_request_template.md

 ## Mandatory Checklist:

-- [ ] Important comments are added to all hard-to-understand areas.
+- [ ] Important comments are adding to all hard-to-understand areas.
 - [ ] Add unit test.
-- [ ] All new and existing tests passed.

 ## My changes ...